 - How to buy Zcash?

+As you may or may not know, Bitcoin isn’t completely anonymous.
 To address this issue, Zcash has one major feature added on top of bitcoin, which is completely private transactions.

 This means that both the recipient and the amount sent are being kept a secret, unknown to anyone but the sender and the recipient.